aramis-lab/clinicadl/docs/user_guide/workflow/training.rst

     trainer.resume(split_idx=0)

-If the ``Trainer`` object is no longer in memory — typically in a fresh Python session — rebuild it from the MAPS first, then resume:
+If the ``Trainer`` object is no longer in memory — typically in a fresh Python session — rebuild it from the :term:`MAPS` first, then resume:

 .. code-block:: python